 If there’s one lesson you can take away from this, it’s that you should take age out of the equation.

 In 2014, the U.S. Equal Employment Opportunity Commission recorded 20,558 complaints of age discrimination , up nearly 30 percent from 2000.
 This means it’s as important as ever for employers not to offend anyone when it comes to age.

-And with the introduction of the Affordable Care Act , some employers are concerned about the risk of rising health care costs, and how their older employees might contribute to the increase.
+And with the introduction of the Affordable Care Act , some employers are concerned about the risk of rising health care costs, and how their aging workforce might contribute to the increase.

 It’s common for employers to think that employing older employees will cause premiums to skyrocket because they have more ailments.

 But between texting-induced carpal tunnel syndrome and relaxed work environments, younger generations have become just as demanding and costly for perks and benefits .

 This also opens a door to hiring issues.
 Older people are sometimes overlooked because it might be seen as a waste of time to grow or hire someone who could be retiring soon anyway.
 But when it comes to individual development, you should strive to see that each employee gets the attention and tools needed to succeed.

 In any case, be careful in your decision-making and ensure you’re treating employees equally.